 The operations division is comprised of our part-time and volunteer firefighters and volunteer company officers.
-Volunteer staffing levels within the operations division are anticipated to increase slightly in 2023 due to an increased effort in recruitment.
-Part-time staffing was reduced from four and one-half full-time equivalent with ten part-time personnel to three FTE with six part-time personnel.
-This reduction in part-time staffing is offset by two full-time firefighter/emergency medical technicians in the community risk reduction division.
+Volunteer staffing levels within the operations division are anticipated to increase slightly in 2024 due to an increased effort in recruitment.
+Part-time staffing was reduced from 6 part time employees in 2023 to no budgeted part time employees in 2024.
+This reduction in part-time staffing is offset by additional full-time firefighter/emergency medical technicians in the community risk reduction division.
 The district's full-time company officers and firefighters are assigned to the community risk reduction division but also have an operational role in responding to emergency incidents.
 Table 19 delineates the distribution of authorized operations division staffing.

-Table 19.
-2023 Operations Staffing by Rank/Role
+Table 17.
+2024 Operations Staffing by Rank/Role

 Classification Volunteer Part-Time

 Support Services (Operations) 5.00 0.00

-Firefighter 14.00 6.00
+Firefighter 24.00 0.00

 Lieutenant 0.00 0.00

 Captain 1.00 0.00

-Total Staff 20.00 6.00
+Total Staff 30.00 0.00